renoise/xrnx/docs/API/renoise/renoise.Document.ObservableStringList.md

 # renoise.Document.ObservableStringList
-> A observable list of number values.
+> A observable list of string values.

 <!-- toc -->